Home

 • aging.

-Turbinate Reduction Surgery Procedure
+Turbinate Reduction Surgery Procedures

 The procedure is performed in a hospital ambulatory surgical center, it takes approximately one hour and is performed under general anesthesia.